dustinpfister/blog_posts/_posts/js-document-location.md

 layout: post
 categories: js
 id: 365
-updated: 2019-07-01 15:48:54
+updated: 2019-08-01 20:57:55
-version: 1.26
+version: 1.27
 ---

 The [document location](https://developer.mozilla.org/en-US/docs/Web/API/Document/location) property contains a [location object](https://developer.mozilla.org/en-US/docs/Web/API/Location) in client side javaScript that contains the url of the current page, along with other useful properties about the current location.
-An addition to being a way to know the current url, it can also be used to preform a redirect to a new location.
+In addition to being a way to know the current url, it can also be used to preform a redirect to a new location.
 That is because although the object itself is read only a new url can be set to the property that will cause the browser to load that url.
-So in this post I will be outlining some basic use case examples of the document.location property.
+So in this post I will be outlining some basic use case examples of the document.location property as well as some other related topics such as window location and how it compares to document location.

 <!-- more -->